 Runfeng Li

-Hi, I'm a M.S. student in Computer Science at Brown University.
-I'm fortunate to work with Prof. James Tompkin.
+Hi, I'm a Master's student in Computer Science at Brown University, where I'm fortunate to work with Prof. James Tompkin on reconstruction and imaging at the Brown Visual Computing Group.

 Email / CV / Google Scholar / Github